jasonsahl/UGAP/README.txt

 -Optional dependencies for full functionality

 1. BLAST+ (must have blastn in PATH).
 This is needed for troubleshooting mixtures
-2. Musket (only if you want to correct reads with this tool)
+2. Musket (only if you want to correct reads with this tool); not thoroughly tested

 -To run:

 *You need a directory with paired-end reads in *.fastq.gz format.
 Names need to be similar to what comes off Illumina sequencer (e.g. *R1_001.fastq.gz)

 *You need to edit the "ugap_prep.py" script to reflect your installation location: